 Depending on habitat type, maintenance of existing treatment areas is typically completed on a 3- to 5-year rotation.
+Annual treatments of up to 215 acres occurs a year within these treatment areas.

 Numbers may not add up to the total due to rounding.